melek/TokenTool/README.md

 ___

-### Check back in a few months as I work on the next version!
+### Check back in a few months as I work on the next version !

 New features I'm currently working on include:
 * PDF image extraction (make tokens out images from modules quick and easy!)